Human cannibalism: Prejudices

 Cameroonian anthropologist Francis B. Nyamnjoh notes that accusations of cannibalism, whether justified or not, were often used to "other" non-Western peoples, thus serving to justify their colonization and exploitation.
 He notes that cannibalism was and is often regarded as "an evil act ... associated with primitive savages living dangerously like wild animals at the margins of humanity and human civilisation, and needing to be stamped out at all costs", with even those advocating cultural relativism usually becoming "uneas[y] when it comes to making a case for tolerance and accommodation of cannibalism".

-Some authors, who find it difficult to accept cannibalism as one of many possible human behaviours, but do not want to appear narrow-minded by openly condemning it, have responded with a "blanket disbelief in ritual [= not just exceptional] cannibalism".
-This stance superficially acknowledges cultural relativism, but avoids confronting the complex realities of diverse human experiences in other societies, the sometimes challenging "other ways of being human" that may including consuming the flesh of others.
+According to Nyamnjoh, the "blanket disbelief in ritual [= not just exceptional] cannibalism" expressed by some authors (such as William Arens) indicates that they find it difficult to accept such a custom among the possible human behaviours, but do not want to appear narrow-minded by openly condemning it.
+He sees this stance as a superficial acknowledgement of cultural relativism that, however, avoids confronting the complex realities of diverse human experiences in other societies – the sometimes challenging "other ways of being human" that may include consuming the flesh of others.
 Nyamnjoh suggests that instead of making implausible arguments against the mere existence of cannibalism, it is more productive to accept it and view it in context.
-This perspective means recognizing that there are exploitative practices that, while not involving the physical consumption of others, are still deeply harmful to them.
+This perspective includes recognizing that there are other exploitative practices that, while not involving the physical consumption of others, are still deeply harmful to them.

 Nyamnjoh warns that one must be careful when considering historical accounts attributing cannibalism to others, since "claims and accusations of cannibalism served as the perfect excuse for enslavement, colonisation, exploitation and forceful Christianisation and Westernisation".
 Whether factual, exaggerated, or imagined, such statements were used to justify "the colonising, enslaving and dispossessing ... of non-Western 'Others.
 He warns, however, against throwing out the "baby" of credible evidence with the "bathwater" of exaggerated or merely rumoured "cannibal talk".
 He describes it as illogical that sceptics readily accept "state violence, bloody wars of genocidal proportions and violent encounters, slavery, colonialism and myriad forms of rabid imperialism" as part of the historical record, while rejecting the idea of cannibal practices that may well "have gone with or resulted from such conflicts".
 Nyamnjoh and others also note that Europeans were quite hypocritical when condemning the cannibalism of others, while at the same or almost the same time practising their own forms of cannibalism – especially medicinal cannibalism – at home.